-On successfully completing this undergraduate course, you'll be awarded the BA (Honours) Social Work (Scotland) (graduate entry) degree.
+On successfully completing this course, we’ll award you our BA (Honours) Social Work (Scotland) (graduate entry).

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.